codice/saml-conformance/README.md

 ### library
 This module contains an assortment of Java classes that have been copied over from DDF to support operations that shouldn't be handled by the test code; i.e. signature validation using x509 certificates.

-### plugins
+### external
+This module contains the API for a plugin that needs to be implemented for each external SAML product before these tests can be run against it.
+There are also a few that are already implemented.
+The generated jar file from these modules needs to be installed to a deployment directory of the user's choosing along with the necessary metadata.
+Then that directory should be referred to by system property when running tests.
+(See "Running Test Script")

+e.g. If the ServiceProvider plugin jar and necessary metadata is copied to `/home/saml-conform/deploy` then the test script should be invoked with `-i /home/saml-conform/deploy`.

+#### api
-This module contains the API and provider-specific plugin implementations needed to interact with IdPs/SPs.
+This module contains the API that must be implemented to run this test kit against a SAML product.

-#### ddf-plugins
+#### implementations
-This module contains the ServiceProvider plugins that are used to connect with a DDF IdP.
+This module contains implementations of the API for specific SAML products.

+##### samlconf-ddf-impl
+Plugin and idp-metadata.xml for the ddf implementation of IdP.
 It should also be used as the model for building plugins for connecting with other IdPs for compliance testing.
-The generated jar file from this module needs to be installed to a deployment directory of the user's choosing and then referred to by system property when running tests.

-e.g. If the ServiceProvider plugin jar(s) are copied to `/home/saml-conform/deploy` then the tests should be invoked with `-Dsaml.plugin.deployDir=/home/saml-conform/deploy`.
+##### samlconf-keycloak-impl
+Plugin and idp-metadata.xml for the Keycloak implementation of IdP.

-### distribution
+### deployment
-This module is the projects full package deployment consisting of: `command-line`, `docker`, and `suites`.
+This module is the project's full package deployment.

-#### command-line
+#### distribution
-todo: check and elaborate on this&rarr; This module contains all the runtime elements including scripts, jars, and configurations.
+This module contains all the runtime elements including scripts, jars, and configurations.

 #### docker
 This module contains the logic for building a docker image.